ruthviksai/SemanticSegmentation/README.md

 I have trained the model for 15 epochs and at each epoch calculated the average pixel accuracy and average IOU scores on both training and validation datasets along with losses.
 The plots corresponding to the 3 are given below: <br />
 ![alt text](https://github.com/ruthviksai/SemanticSegmentation/blob/main/training_plots.png)

+We can see that the training and validation losses have decreased with each epoch.
+Also the IOU and Accuracy Scores have increases with each epoch.
+This shows that the training has been done properly.

 ## Evaluation/Results:
 ### Evaluation/Results
 After training the model, I have evaluated the model on the test dataset by running it on test images and predicting masks for the images.
 And comparing those predicted masks to the actual masks for the testing images, I have calculated the IOU Score and Pizel accuracy.
 Here are the IOU Scores for all the 60 testing images: <br />